JulienParis/vue-custom-element-buefy/README.md

 ### Material Design fonts loading

-By the same trick we can inject the Material Design CSS file, but doing so the injected css still needs to load the fonts themselves from a public folder.
+By the same trick we can inject the Material Design CSS file, but doing so the injected css still needs to load the fonts themselves from a public folder (`src: url("../fonts/materialdesignicons-webfont.eot")` and so on).

 ```css
 /* From './node_modules/@mdi/font/css/materialdesignicons.css' file */